 - Even after you launch the campaign and put everything in place, you must check the impressions and track the clicks within 1 hour in order to confirm that everything is working well.

-- After launching and checking, immediately take screenshots and share with the advertiser or agency.
+- After launching and checking, immediately take screenshots and share them with the advertiser or agency.
 Also, act proactively in figuring out the ups and downs of the campaigns and share with the advertiser or agency for optimization suggestions.

 - In order to keep reporting in place, prepare weekly automated reports for 1st and 3rd parties.
 Also, after 24 hrs of launching, you should compare your deliverable data with the 1st party ad server.

 - Make sure that your campaign delivery is spread throughout the duration of the campaign so as to ensure even duration.

 - Handle campaigns on your own and run them manually.
-Do not put them on “auto-pilot” mode just to save some time and efforts.
+Do not put them on the “auto-pilot” mode just to save some time and effort.

 - Before making any revisions or optimizations, ensure that you have a new ready IO beforehand.

 - Always test third-party tags and then serve them.

-- Make sure to share your inputs with agency/advertiser for the creatives rather than working on them in a rigid manner.
+- Make sure to share your inputs with the agency/advertiser for the creatives rather than working on them in a rigid manner.